legourrierec/dobson/README.md

 # WHAT'S NEXT ?

-* clean up the code (sometimes ALT is called dec for declination)
+* clean up the code (ALT called dec for declination, review python command to import modules)
 * implement a function for autofocus
 * manage backlash
 * at some point, an autoguiding refractor will be added to the mount (yet more coding in perspective)